vantezzen/journal/README.md

 Journal requires the following files and folders to be existent in a themes folder:

 ### base.html
-This files holds a scaffold and will be wrapped around every other page.
+This file holds a scaffold and will be wrapped around every other page.
 Journal will also require you to have a '{{{ content }}}' tag in your base.html in which other pages will be inserted.
 Availible variables are:
 - content : Code for the page that will be inserted
 - title : Title of the page